apache/usergrid/utils/usergrid-util-python/usergrid_tools/import_export/Exporter.md

 * Python 2 (not python 3)

 * Install the Usergrid Python SDK: https://github.com/jwest-apigee/usergrid-python

-With Pip (requires python-pip to be installed on Linux): `pip install usergrid`
+    * with Pip (requires python-pip to be installed on Linux): `pip install usergrid`

 * Install Usergrid Tools

-With Pip (requires python-pip to be installed on Linux): `pip install usergrid-tools`
+    * with Pip (requires python-pip to be installed on Linux): `pip install usergrid-tools`

 * A Usergrid Org with one or more apps having data you want to export